 There are several resources on the web to determine your soil type, including this article from Gardener's Supply Company, "Sand?
 Clay?
 Loam?
 What Type of Soil Do You Have?
 Soil texture defined, plus a simple DIY soil test", and this one from Lawn & Order Landscaping, "The Dirt on Soil Types".

 Weather can also be a contributing factor.
 Consider a recent rain - wet and muddy soil will likely complicate a job.
 You may consider a tracked machine for more stability and traction.
 Or, perhaps a ride on machine if you need more operator comfort.

 Consider the difficulty of your project, and the amount of time you expect to spend operating your trencher.
 While a smaller trencher may get the job done, with greater distances come more time and effort.
 You may consider upgrading for projects lasting more than a few hours.
 Additionally, a back-fill blade accessory makes it simple and quick to refill your trench.

 With track machines offering the added benefits of stability, traction, and performance, they are often a first request.
 The tracks provide a larger footprint, offering a smoother performing machine and minimizing turf damage.
 Tracked machines often weigh more, which improves comfort and withstands tougher conditions than their smaller, wheeled counterparts.

 Consider whether you have the space to operate a tracked trencher, as well as the capability to transport the machine.

 ForConstructionPros.com published an excellent article: Todays Walk-Behind Trencher Trends that has some great information about selecting a trencher.

-While there may not be a perfect choice all the time.
-Asking these questions will help you narrow down the options to be the best fit for you.
+While there may not be a perfect choice all the time, asking these questions will help you narrow down the options to be the best fit for you.

 Remember to locate and identify any utilities before you begin your project.
 Always call 811 before you dig.
 Happy Trenching!